-Among reinforcements, Fiberglass Fabrics continue to be the most commonly used reinforcement in the composites industry today.
+Among reinforcements, Fiberglass Fabrics - also known as Fiberglass Cloth - continue to be the most commonly used reinforcement in the composites industry today.
 Generally, they are the least expensive among reinforcements and offer ease in handling.
 And when combined with resin, deliver composite parts with excellent strength, low weight, and great cosmetics.

 All Fiberglass Fabrics are woven for fiber orientation, and each fabric features its own unique weight, strength, and fabric characteristics, which should be considered before starting any project.

 Click on a fiberglass fabric image below to view more information and pricing.

 All-In-One Fiberglass Repair KitEverything Needed for a Small to Medium RepairFiberglass Repair kit includes: 78/69-F - General Purpose Laminating Resin quart wi...

 - Plain Weaves -- The least expensive and least pliable, but will hold together well when cut

 - Twill Weaves -- A compromise between plain and satin weaves; pliable with moderate strength and desirable appearance

 - Satin Weaves -- Pliable with moderate strength; feature one fill yarn that floats over 3-7 warp yarns before being stitched beneath another; produce flatter fabrics